Arable vs Infera AI

 - Disease and stress detection in crops

-- Monitoring crop health
+- Monitoring crop health visually

-- Detecting agricultural pests
+- Detecting pests in agricultural fields

-- Optimizing crop yields
+- Optimizing crop yields based on imagery

 The underlying AI models each tool runs on.
 Model details show on hover.